How to Comply With AMLA Malaysia

 The PDPA is limited to Malaysia, which means that personal data processed outside the country is not subject to its rules.
 Similarly, the PDPA has no specific provisions for the treatment of personal data online.

-4. Transaction Monitoring and Money Laundering Malaysia
+4. Transaction monitoring and AML in Malaysia

 The AMLA Malaysia imposes certain monitoring obligations on banks and financial institutions in Malaysia that must be integrated into internal AML/CFT programs.
 Those monitoring programs should reflect the level of risk the institution faces and must monitor continuously to address new and emerging risks.
 In practice, financial institutions must monitor for:

-• Transactions in unusually large amounts or in unusual patterns;
+- Transactions in unusually large amounts or in unusual patterns;

-• Transactions that have no clear purpose;
+- Transactions that have no clear purpose;

-• Transactions that appear illegal or involve proceeds from illegal activities; and
+- Transactions that appear illegal or involve proceeds from illegal activities; and

-• Transactions originating or being directed to countries with high levels of AML/CFT risk.
+- Transactions originating or being directed to countries with high levels of AML/CFT risk.

 Where suspicious activity is detected, financial institutions must promptly submit a suspicious activity report (SAR) to BNM.

-5. Payment Sanctions Screening
+5. Payment sanctions screening

 Under the AMLA Malaysia, sanctions screening is an important priority for banks and financial institutions, which must report any sanctions alerts to BNM.
 Institutions must not only screen new customers against sanctions lists but conduct regular checks on existing customers to ensure risk profiles have not changed.
 Sanctions imposed in Malaysia are based on United Nations Security Council resolutions and can be found in the Ministry of Home Affairs’ List of Sanctioned Entities and List of Sanctioned Individuals.

-6. AML Onboarding and Monitoring
+6. AML onboarding and monitoring

 AMLA Malaysia requires banks and financial institutions to conduct ongoing customer due diligence (CDD) checks on all customer accounts, relationships, transactions and activities.
 CDD checks should establish and verify a customer’s identity during onboarding and then throughout the ongoing relationship to ensure that the customer’s risk profile has not changed.